Explore Nainital’s Must-See Gems

 Aerial Ropeway

-Aerial Ropeway is one of the prime attractions of Nainital.
-It starts at Mallital and connects the Snow View Point at 2270 metres.
-With steep ascend and descend, the ropeway with 2 trolleys to ferry passengers, takes less than 3 minutes to cover the one way journey offering the panoramic view of the lake while ascending and birds eye view of the flats while descending.
+The Aerial Ropeway is one of the prime attractions of Nainital.
+It starts from Mallital and connects to Snow View Point at an altitude of 2,270 metres.
+With a steep ascent and descent, the ropeway operates with two trolleys to ferry passengers.
+The one-way journey takes less than 3 minutes and offers a panoramic view of the lake while ascending and a bird’s-eye view of the Flats while descending.

-Located at a distance of 4 kms from Nainital, Dorothy Seat was built in memory of an English painter Dorothy Kellet by her husband and admirers after her death in a plane crash.
-It is a picnic perch on a Tiffin Top situated at an altitude of 2292 metres providing a fabulous view of the Himalayan ranges.
+Located 4 km from Nainital, Dorothy Seat was built in memory of an English painter, Dorothy Kellet, by her husband and admirers after she died in a plane crash.
+It is a popular picnic spot located on Tiffin Top, at an altitude of 2,292 metres, offering a fabulous view of the Himalayan ranges.

 Eco Cave Park